versionpress/versionpress/docs/Plugin-Support.md

     update: Updated theme '%VP-Theme-Name%'
 ```

+You can see these elements in action:

-- The top-level elements define **scopes** that group the actions.
-For example, actions related to WordPress posts are in the `post` scope, theme actions are in the `theme` scope.
-Note: some scopes are database entities, e.g., `post`, but some are not which is why the more generic term "scope" is used.
+- The top-level elements define **scopes** that basically group the actions.
+For example, actions related to WordPress posts are in the `post` scope, theme actions are in the `theme` scope, etc.
-- Every scope has typically **two sections: `tags` and `actions`**.
-Only the `actions` one is required.
-- **Tags** are values saved in the commit and can be used in messages to make them more human-readable.
-For example, _Created post 'Hello World'_ is more helpful than _Created post ID 123_.
+- **Tags** are values saved in the commit message and are typically used to make the eventual UI messages more useful.
+For example, it's better to display _Created post 'Hello World'_ than _Created post ID 123_.
-- **The `actions` section** contains all actions related to the scope and messages that will be displayed for them.
-The combination of scope and action, i.e., something like `post/create` or `theme/install`, are the "full action" that can be searched for in the UI.
+- **The `actions` section** contains all actions under the scope.
+A combination of scope and action like `post/create` or `theme/install` is a "full action" that can be searched for in the UI and generally uniquely identifies the action.
+- An action has a **message** (usually in past tense) and a **priority**.
+If priority is not present, the default value of 10 is used.
-- An action can have a **priority** which is an integer similar to WordPress filters & hooks (the default value is 10, lower value means higher priority).
-A more important action beats the less important one if both appear in the same commit, for example, `theme/switch` beats `option/edit`.
-In practice, this leads to more useful messages for the users.
+    - Priorities behave like those on WordPress filters and actions: the lower the number, the higher the priority.
+A more important action beats the less important one if both appear in the same commit.
+For example, `theme/switch` beats `option/edit` which means that the user will see a message about changing themes, not updating some internal option.
 - **Meta entities** also contain **`parent-id-tag`** with the name of a tag containing ID of the parent entity.

 ### Action detection

-You might be asking how VersionPress assigns these actions to real changes (say, to a database) in a WordPress site.
+You might be asking how VersionPress assigns these actions to real changes in a WordPress site.
 It works like this:

-VersionPress **automatically** detects **three basic actions** – `create`, `edit` and `delete`, based on the SQL query issued to the database.
+VersionPress **automatically** detects **three basic actions** – `create`, `edit` and `delete`, based on the SQL query issued.
 You don't need to do anything if you need just these three basic actions.

-For more **specific actions**, e.g., `post/trash` or `comment/approve`, filters are used.
+For more **specific actions** like `post/trash` or `comment/approve`, filters are used:

 - For standard entities, use the `vp_entity_action_{$entityName}` filter which has three parameters: original action, entity in a state before the action and the same entity in a state after the action.
-- For meta entities, use the `vp_meta_entity_action_{$entityName}` filter with five parameters: the extra two are parent entity in a state before and after the action.
+- For meta entities, use the `vp_meta_entity_action_{$entityName}` filter with five parameters: the two extra are parent entity in a state before and after the action.

 **Tags** are automatically extracted from the entity.
 For example, this snippet: